Sampling Methods | Types, Techniques & Examples

 If you use this technique, it is important to make sure that there is no hidden pattern in the list that might skew the sample.
 For example, if the HR database groups employees by team, and team members are listed in order of seniority, there is a risk that your interval might skip over people in junior roles, resulting in a sample that is skewed towards senior employees.

-From the overall proportions of the population, you calculate how many people should be sampled from each subgroup.
+Based on the overall proportions of the population, you calculate how many people should be sampled from each subgroup.
 Then you use random or systematic sampling to select a sample from each subgroup.

 Cluster sampling also involves dividing the population into subgroups, but each subgroup should have similar characteristics to the whole sample.
 Instead of sampling individuals from each subgroup, you randomly select entire subgroups.

 If it is practically possible, you might include every individual from each sampled cluster.
 If the clusters themselves are large, you can also sample individuals from within each cluster using one of the techniques above.
+This is called multistage sampling.

 This method is good for dealing with large and dispersed populations, but there is more risk of error in the sample, as there could be substantial differences between clusters.
 It’s difficult to guarantee that the sampled clusters are really representative of the whole population.